mrheltic/Serial-Mode-Logger/README.md

 ### Data Analysis

-The script then performs several analyses on the data:
+The script then performs the following analyses on the data:

 - It calculates the mean and standard deviation for each row of the matrix.
 - It calculates the Fast Fourier Transform (FFT) of the data.